Similarity Solutions of Shock Formation for First-order Strictly Hyperbolic Systems: Introduction

 To clarify, in our analysis, we assume that a finite-time shock exists and investigate the local self-similarity of such shock formation.
 We therefore do not investigate whether shocks form or not.
 For such studies, see for example \cite{Lax64,John74}.
 In particular, John \cite{John74} proved that a finite-time shock must form when the initial data for strictly hyperbolic PDEs (\ref{eq:hyperbolic_PDE}) is sufficiently small, i.e., the smallness leads the waves to behave as simple waves, which therefore form a Burgers-type shock.

-The method shown in this paper is a generalization of the analysis of the Burgers' equation by Pomeau \cite{Pomeau08} and Eggers and Fontelos \cite{Eggers09}.
-Additionally, it is a generalization of a result in a recent work by the authors of this paper \cite{Eshima25}, where the same self-similar solutions of shock formation are derived for the specific example of thin film Marangoni flow.
-Naturally, the formatting and ideas presented in this paper are therefore closely related to these previous works.
+The method shown in this paper is a generalization of the analysis of the Burgers' equation by Pomeau \cite{Pomeau08} and Eggers and Fontelos \cite{Eggers09}, where there is one dependent variable $u$ (\ref{eq:burger}).
+Additionally, it is a generalization of a result in a recent work by the authors of this paper \cite{Eshima25}, where the same self-similar solutions of shock formation are derived for the specific example of thin film Marangoni flow, where there are three dependent variables.
+In this paper, we consider the broad class of strictly hyperbolic PDEs with $N$ dependent variables.

 The structure of the paper is as follows.
 In \cref{subsec:background} the existing self-similar shock solution for the Burgers' equation is given and in \cref{subsec:main} we state the main, analogous result of this paper for equation (\ref{eq:hyperbolic_PDE}).
 The result is derived in detail in \cref{sec:deriv}, with some corollaries provided in \cref{sec:corollaries}.
-Finally, in \cref{sec:verif}, the method of solution is presented and verified through an example using the shallow water equations.
+Finally, in \cref{sec:verif}, the method of solution is presented through an example using the shallow water equations, where the numerical solution provides independent confirmation of the theoretical prediction.